Links and Resources

 - Surveillance & Statistics

 (Human Swine Influenza, Influenza A (H1N1))

 For general information on influenza and pandemic influenza, see our Influenza and Pandemic Influenza webpage

 Confirmed cases of Pandemic (H1N1) 2009 virus, commonly called 'swine flu', which originated in Mexico around March 18, 2009, have occurred around the globe and are now in decline.
 Many deaths have been associated with this outbreak.

 In Canada, Pandemic (H1N1) 2009 virus was confirmed in all provinces and territories and carried a mortality rate of 1.3 per 100,000 population.
 The highest hospitalization rates occurred in children aged less than 5 years of age.
 Influenza activity for the 2009-2010 far exceed the expected range and occurred in two distinct waves.
 The peak period for the first wave was May 31/09 to June 20/09, and for the second wave October 25/09 to November 14/09).
+The 2013-2014 season saw another spike in cases across the country.
 For weekly reports, visit Canada's FluWatch site.

 |Season||# cases*||# deaths|

 The following information has been retained for historical purposes.
 Please note that some links may no longer be working.

 Most cases of H1N1 flu have occurred in previously health young adults aged 25-44 years old or older adults with chronic underlying conditions such as diabetes, tuberculosis or cardiovascular diseases.
 Groups that appear to be at increased risk for severe disease and death from infection include persons with pulmonary disease such as asthma, immunosuppression, chronic heart disease, pregnant women, children under five years of age and those with chronic conditions. [ref: WHO].